 It was pot luck really.
 I had been interested in the martial arts for some years but never got around to doing anything about it.

-Then in 1980, at the tender age of 31, I saw an advertisement for an Aikido Beginner’s class at the Howard Mallett Centre, Cambridge.
+Then in 1980, I saw an advertisement for an Aikido Beginner’s class at the Howard Mallett Centre, Cambridge.
 Having absolutely no idea what Aikido was I went along to try it.

 Seventeen beginners lined up on the mat.
 Sensei Sargeant (then a Shodan), accompanied by Russell Eberhardt appeared at the front.
 Sensei then gave a short speech and said it was a good turnout but probably only half would return next week and he would be lucky if two or three of us finished the three months course.
 No way I thought!
-However only two of us made it to the Sunday course which was to end with a grading.
-The other guy broke his collar bone just after lunch and we never saw him again.
+However, only two of us made it to the Sunday course which was to end with a grading.

 That afternoon I graded to 6th kyu along with Mike Meldrum who was the only one left from the previous beginner’s course.
 I only intended doing it for a while and certainly never expected to get to Shodan let alone be in the position I am now.
 I am also proud to be Sensei Sargeant’s first Shodan.